weblinc/picture/README.md

 Fallback for users without javascript enabled will see the ```noscript``` content.

 ###Dependencies
 None, unless a polyfill is required for window.matchMedia with listener support.
 If your project requires support of IE <= 8 or iOS <= 5.0 or Opera <= 12, try https://github.com/weblinc/media-match.
+It's another of our projects focused on performance, near full CSS3 feature support and broad browser compatibility.